Bartapapa/legend/docs/pages/traits.md

 Choose or roll d66 (don't add the results, just read them from left-to-right)

-## Community traits
+## Generation traits (can only be taken on character creation)
 <details markdown="1">
 <summary><b>11.
 People</b></summary>
-You actually belong to a race or sub-race of people.
-All the Traits you have are shared among these people.
-Describe a few defining aesthetic features.
-You have 1 <b>Friend</b> from this group of people, probably from where you come from.
-They'll help you out anytime if you meet them.
-In the outside world, you represent these people.
-Act accordingly.

-If you already have a [Community] trait, you can acquire this for free.

-Instead of a race, this can be an organization, clan, family or other form of group of people.
 </details>

 <details markdown="1">
 <summary><b>12.
 Dwarf</b></summary>
-You have a beard, which takes up an Inventory slot.
+<b>Level 1:</b> You have a beard, which takes up an Inventory slot.
 You can shave it off, but it'll regrow to full after a week.
-You can braid up to 3 Valuables into your beard.
+You can braid up to 4 Valuables into your beard (thus taking the same slot).
 For each Valuable you have braided into your beard, you have +1 HP.

+<b>Level 2:</b> You can smell gold, jewels, treasure and precious metals.
+If you stand at a crossroads and sniff, the GM will tell you which direction has the most treasure.
+If you sniff an empty room, the GM will tell you if you smell the scent of hidden riches.

 Bonus item: A dented helmet (acts as a Shield)

-Might or Lore +1, Wit -1.
+Roll 2 additional d4.
+If they land on Might, add 1, if they land on Wit, remove 1.
 </details>

 <details markdown="1">
 <summary><b>13.
 Elf</b></summary>
-You're immortal to age, and can't be magically aged.
+<b>Level 1:</b> You're immortal to age, and can't be magically aged.
 Whenever you're dirtied, humiliated, or otherwise shown in a less-than-ideal light, you take a Wound.
 These Wounds don't heal until you've taken care of where it comes from (cleaning up, regaining your pride, etc).

+<b>Level 2:</b> Natural, non-magical terrain doesn't affect you negatively in any way.
+You can walk on calm water.
+Your hair remains splendid after swimming in saltwater.
+Mud doesn't stain your boots.
+You don't cave into snow when you tread on it.
+Thorns part before you.
+Sand holds you just enough.

 All attributes +2.
 </details>

 <details markdown="1">
 <summary><b>14.
 Gnome</b></summary>
-You can't wield medium or heavy melee weapons, or mechanical ranged weapons.
+<b>Level 1:</b> You can't wield medium or heavy melee weapons, or mechanical ranged weapons.
 When you sleep, you can ask the GM, "If I do X, will Y happen?".
 The GM can truthfully answer by Yes, No or Maybe.

-Wit or Lore +1, Might -1.
+<b>Level 2:</b>

+Roll 2 additional d4.
+If they land on Lore, add 1, if they land on Might, remove 1.
 </details>

 <details markdown="1">